wkoiking/elm-with-warp/README.md

 # Development with ghci

-Using reload command `:r` in ghci and `update :: IO ()` function defined in `app/DevelMain.hs`, you can spare the build time for development.e.g.
+Using reload command `:r` in ghci and `update :: IO ()` function defined in `app/DevelMain.hs`, you can spare the build time for development. e.g.

 ~~~
 $ stack ghci